-- (a) hold an individual conference with the student about the incident; - (b) hold a conference with the parents: - (c) assign the student to a remediation plan; - (d) initiate suspension or expulsion procedures

-In each stage of this disciplinary process, teachers and administrators will utilize restorative practices, providing the student with opportunities to explain his/her version of the incident.
+- (a) hold an individual conference with the student about the incident: - (b) hold a conference with the parents: - (c) assign the student to a remediation plan: - (d) initiate suspension or expulsion procedures practices, providing the student with opportunities to explain his/her version of the incident.
 The student will be encouraged to reflect on and discuss the thought process that led to the incident from their perspective and from the perspective of the other(s) involved.